shakeel-faiz/FF/11Nov-03/04-pat-corel.md

 1. Create a Pattern:

     -   Open CorelDRAW.
-    -   Design the pattern you want to save as a ".pat" file.
+    -   Design pattern you want to save as ".pat" file.
-    -   Select the object or area with the pattern.
+    -   Select object or area with pattern.
-    -   Go to the "Object" menu and choose "Fill" to open the Fill tool.
+    -   Go to "Object" menu and choose "Fill" to open Fill tool.
-    -   In the Fill tool, select "Pattern fill."
+    -   In Fill tool, select "Pattern fill."
-    -   Customize the pattern's properties, such as size, angle, and spacing.
+    -   Customize pattern's properties, such as size, angle and spacing.
-2. Save the Pattern as a ".pat" File:
+2. Save Pattern as ".pat" File:

-    -   After creating your pattern, you can save it as a ".pat" file for future use.
+    -   After creating your pattern, you can save it as ".pat" file for future use.
-    -   Go to the "File" menu and choose "Export" or "Save As."
+    -   Go to "File" menu and choose "Export" or "Save As."
-    -   Choose the file format "CorelDRAW Pattern File (*.pat)."
+    -   Choose file format "CorelDRAW Pattern File (*.pat)."
-    -   Specify a name for the file and choose a location to save it.
+    -   Specify name for file and choose location to save it.
 3. Apply the Pattern:

-    -   To use the saved pattern in a new project or on a different object, you can import it.
+    -   To use saved pattern in new project or on different object, you can import it.
-    -   Open the new project in CorelDRAW.
+    -   Open new project in CorelDRAW.
-    -   Go to the "Object" menu, choose "Fill," and select "Pattern fill."
+    -   Go to "Object" menu, choose "Fill," and select "Pattern fill."
-    -   Click the "Import" button and browse to the ".pat" file you saved.
+    -   Click "Import" button and browse to ".pat" file you saved.
-    -   Select the pattern from the imported patterns and apply it to your object.
+    -   Select pattern from imported patterns and apply it to your object.

 ## PAT files for Vector Images and Page Layouts